hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 - introduce ODEs -> DONE
 - may want to discuss why solve for dy/dx and not y?
 - explain similarity Euler's equation and NN hidden structure -> DONE
-- explain Reverse-mode automatic differentiation
+- explain Reverse-mode automatic differentiation - > DONE

 ------------------------------------------------------------->